Way #1

 THE DIALOGUE PROCESS OF BETTER MARRIAGES

-Our focus on our feelings got a definite boost when we joined Better Marriages and learned their dialogue process.
+Our focus on our feelings got a definite boost when we joined A.C.M.E.
+(Better Marriages) and learned their dialogue process.
 We became part of a marriage enrichment group consisting of a handful of couples that met monthly.
 The idea of these groups came from David and Vera Mace, and the purpose is for the partners in a couple to dialogue with each other about the “growing edges” of their relationship.
-We’ll say more about marriage enrichment groups and the value of learning communication skills in Way #2: Gentling Our Communication.
-We’ll say much more about Better Marriages in Way #6: Growing in Tenderness Together.
+We’ll say more about the value of learning communication skills in Way #2: Gentling Our Communication.

 In the St. Louis chapter, the format of the dialogue process benefitted from the teachings of the chapter’s founding couple, Bob and Bess Mosby.
 Empathic listening is a part of the dialogue process, and there is an emphasis on reflecting the feeling portion of what was being said by your partner.
 Partners are also encouraged to reflect an unspoken feeling if it appears to fit with what is being said.
 However, the speaker is the authority on what their feelings are and the accuracy of a partner’s reflection.